-JJ/WBGSP is open to women and men from developing countries with relevant professional experience and a history of supporting their countries’ development efforts who are applying to a master degree program in a development-related topic.
+WBGSP is open to women and men from developing nations with relevant professional experience and a history of contributing their countries’ development efforts who are applying to a master degree program in a development-related topic.

 - Economy class air travel between your home country and the host university at the start of your study program and immediately following the end of the scholarship period.
 In addition to the two-way air travel, scholars will receive a US $500 travel allowance for each trip;